 Coulax claims that the battery can last at least a week on a single 2.5-hour charge when it comes to battery life, and most consumers agree.
 The watch is also available for Android and iOS smartphone users, and it can be connected via Bluetooth and the VeryFit app.

-The Coulax has several sport modes, allowing you to monitor your fitness data in various ways for most sports and workouts.
+The Coulax has several sports modes, allowing you to monitor your fitness data in various ways for most sports and workouts.
 Weather updates, customizable watch faces, music control (via your smartphone), breathing exercises, smart alerts (including calls, texts, and text messages), and more are included.

 Overall, the Coulax is a decent smartwatch for the money, though it has some issues with fitness tracking.
 If you’re not interested in fitness monitoring and just need a smartwatch to send you notifications, this is great.
 However, if you’re serious about your fitness details, check out the other watches on this list that do an excellent job in this region.